New Web page devoted to 19th-century maps of the Middle East, North Africa, and Central Asia

-Thanks almost entirely to the hard work of student assistant Naoko Takeuchi, the Map Collection has undertaken the task of processing these remaining sheets and adding them to the Collection.
-Among the materials that have turned up is a nearly complete set of 1:50,000 maps of Korea in the 1920s and the 1930s.
-Maps of much Eastern China at 1:50,000 or 1:100,000 in the same period have also been added.
-There are also dozens of 1:10,000 maps of Korean cities, a scattering of material from Southeast Asia, and a very large number of detailed maps of Japan itself.
+Thanks in large measure to the hard work of student assistant Naoko Takeuchi, the Map Collection began the task of processing these remaining sheets and adding them to the Collection in fall 2012.
+Among the materials that turned up was a nearly complete set of 1:50,000 maps of Korea in the 1920s and the 1930s.
+Maps of much of Eastern China at 1:50,000 or 1:100,000 in the same period were also added.
+There were also dozens of 1:10,000 maps of Korean cities, a scattering of material from Southeast Asia, and a very large number of detailed maps of Japan itself.
 We have been fortunate in having access to online indexes prepared by the University of California at Berkeley and the National Diet Library, but--partly because we seem to have numerous sheets not held anywhere else--we have ended up preparing many of the indexes for topographic map sets ourselves using ArcGIS.
 As these maps have been officially added to the Collection, cataloging records for them (all with kanji) have been added to the Library's online catalog.
 Locally prepared indexes for topographic map sets are in some (but not all) cases accessible through the cataloging records or in an index of indexes.

 Nokia Solutions and Networks (the former Nokia-Siemens Networks) of Arlington Heights, Illinois, has donated an extraordinary collection of more than 30,000 sheet maps to the University of Chicago Library.